lanwenzhang/lanwenzhang/README.md

 ## 🤸‍♂️ Lanwen Zhang

-Self-motivated engineer transitioning from ICT to the 3D graphics and game development industry.
+Self-motivated engineer transitioning from ICT to the 3D graphics industry.
 Skilled in real-time rendering, graphics APIs, and game engines.
 Recently completed coursework in computer graphics and Unreal Engine, applying concepts in C++, OpenGL, and UE5 to develop hands-on projects.
-Passionate about 3D software and game development
+Passionate about 3D software and game development.
 </details>

 ## 🔧 Skills